HEnquist/camilladsp/README.md

 To enable the websocket server, provide a port number with the `-p` option.
 Leave it out, or give 0 to disable.

 By default the websocket server binds to the address 127.0.0.1 which means it's only accessible locally.
 If it should be also available to remote machines, give the IP address of the interface where it should be available with the `-a` option.
 Giving 0.0.0.0 will bind to all interfaces.
+The `--cert` and `--pass` options are used to provide an identity that is used to enable secure websocket connections.
+See the [websocket readme for more details.](./websocket.md)

 If the "wait" flag, `-w` is given, CamillaDSP will start the websocket server and wait for a configuration to be uploaded.
 Then the config file argument must be left out.